 Have you been to The Museum of Flight?
 If so, when was the last time you visited?
 The museum is constantly changing as new exhibits, planes, and artifacts switch out frequently.
-One of the newest, exciting exhibits is APOLLO, which opened in May.
-This exhibit explores the space race and the ultimate victory of the Americans as the first nation to land a man on the Moon.
-One of the highlights of this new exhibit is the first public display of the rocket engine which launched the Apollo astronauts to the Moon.
+The APOLLO exhibit explores the early days of American spaceflight and the space race with the Soviet Union.
+Vietnam Divided: War Above Southeast Asia reflects on the experience of airmen and helicopter pilots during the Vietnam War.

-Another recent development at the museum is the massive Aviation Pavilion, housing an original Air Force One, a Boeing 787 Dreamliner, the Concorde, a B-17 “Flying Fortress,” and many other historic aircraft.
+If you haven't been to the museum in a few years, you're going to be blown away by the Aviation Pavilion.
+Housing an original Air Force One, a Boeing 787 Dreamliner, the Concorde, a B-17 “Flying Fortress,” and many other historic aircraft.
 This sprawling, 3-acre complex resembles an air hangar which spans several decades of American aviation innovation.
-My favorite plane in this exhibit is the B-29 “Superfortress” which after years of restoration, is finally available for public viewing.
+My favorite plane in this exhibit is the B-29 “Superfortress” (seen in the picture above) which after years of restoration, is finally available for public viewing.